 2. Make new friends.

 As an addict in recovery, you can't go back to hanging out with the people you once used with.
-No matter how nice they were, how long you've known them, whether they are in active use or recovery themselves, you have to move on a find a different tribe.
+No matter how nice they were, how long you've known them, whether they are active in use or recovery themselves, you have to move on a find a different tribe.
 If church is your thing, opt for faith-based rehab or join a church group and make sure to take part in their social activities.
 It's a good way to meet like-minded individuals.
 The next time you get invited to a work function after hours, go!
 Make new friends.
 Join a sporting club, softball, volleyball or rugby.
 Do you like motorcycles or vintage cars?
 There are social clubs for those interests too.
 The point is, find a group that you can feel a part of.
-It’s always hard to make new friends and suffering with a substance use disorder can make that task even harder, but you have to do it.
-It is paramount to your recovery to surround yourself with the right type of people.
+It’s always hard to make new friends and suffering from a substance use disorder can make that task even harder, but you have to do it.
+It is paramount to your recovery to surround yourself with a sober support network.